 Be very selective about the fit and comfort of your helmet since you will, after all, be spending plenty of time wearing it.

-To ensure a proper fit and ultimately your safety, it’s crucial that you get a helmet with the right size.
+To ensure a proper fit and ultimately your safety, it’s crucial that you get a helmet of the right size.

 Use a measuring tape and wrap it around your head’s circumference.
 Locate the measuring tape just above your ears and in the middle of your forehead.
 You might want to get someone to help you to hold the measuring tape.